jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 <small>*ASP.NET Core*, *C#*, *CakePHP*, *Docker*, *FFmpeg*, *Javascript*, *Larix Broadcaster*, *MySQL*, *PHP*, *Powershell*, *React*, *Redux*, *SQL*, *Stripe*, *Vue*, *Windows Forms*, *Wowza*, *WPF*, *XAML*</small>

-### Evolution Software
+### Evolution Software <small>- via Toptal</small>

-Mar 2019 - Aug 2019
+Mar 2019 - Jan 2020

-Introduced entity framework to replicate and automate repetitive database actions, updated database queries to get faster results and created modules using their custom framework.
+Introduced entity framework to replicate and automate repetitive database actions, updated database queries to get faster results and created modules using their custom framework built on top of ASP.NET Web Forms.

 * Created modules using their custom framework built on top of ASP.NET for specific clients.
 * Added an Entity Framework data layer replicating and automating actions taken by their custom data access layer which works with ADO.NET, and with it, considerably reducing the amount code needed to be written to perform some of those tasks leading to reduced development time.